Traveling alone is one of the greatest gifts like no others.

 I find people like me who love to travel alone have somethings in common: seeking for our own new adventure and love to spend some “ME” time.
 Others think that we are just a sad, bored and lonely person.
 Well, this is who we are.

-At nearly 23 years old after completed my degree in Australia, it is time to kick my stress away, take some time off and go on a road trip.
+At nearly 23 years old after completing my degree in Australia, it is time to kick my stress away, take some time off and go on a road trip.
 I have saved some money, decide to take on a join-in road trip and head south of Western Australia from Perth.

 You do not have to travel far away or overseas to experience the benefits of solo travel.
 During my university break and back in Malaysia, I often travel alone to the heritage sites of Penang for a short holiday.
 While studying in Perth, I also love to take a ferry, coach and train to nearby town and explore the city wonders.